clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/debits/debits.md

 ```shell
 POST https://gateway.clearhaus.com/debits
 ```
-Debits support the same parameters and payment methods as [Authorizations](#authorizations), with the exception that 3-D Secure version 1 is not supported.
+Debits support the same parameters and payment methods as [Authorizations](#authorizations), with the exception that amount must be greater than zero.

 Under certain circumstances, sender information is required for a debit.
 See [Sender information](#sender_information).